widberg/sinker/README.md

 Address directives for each symbol are evaluated in the order they are declared.
 For each address directive where a `variant_name` in the set matches the current module's variant or the wildcard is used, the expression is evaluated.
 The first expression that is resolved will be the calculated address of the symbol.
 If all expressions are unresolved, the symbol is unresolved.

-It is generally advisable to declare at least one address declaration where the variant is excluded.
+It is generally advisable to declare at least one address declaration where the variant is a wildcard.
 This is so that if a module does not have a variant name, due to no hashes matching or lack of variant declarations, there is still an opportunity to resolve an address for the symbol.

 `address <module_name:identifier>::<symbol_name:identifier>, <variant_names:identifier_set>, <expression:expression>;`